-How to save money on classic car insurance
+How do I save money on classic car insurance?

 For most classic car owners, their vehicle is their pride and joy and so cutting the level of insurance cover they take out is not an appealing option.
 Thankfully however, there are ways to cut classic car insurance premiums without sacrificing the protection you take out.
 These include:

 - Mileage limits: Most classic cars are secondary vehicles and are not used daily.
 As such you may be able to cut premiums by agreeing to a mileage limit.

 - Enhancing security: Modern car alarms, immobilisers and tracking devices can earn sizeable discounts with some insurers.

 - Locked garage: Keeping your classic car in a locked garage overnight could cut premiums by around five per cent.